lsst-dm/dmtn-167/index.rst

 .. note::

-   **TODO**: we should resolve this ambiguity about what the last term should be in calibration production collections before submitting for RFC.
+   **TODO**: We should resolve this ambiguity about what the last term should be in calibration production collections by the end of the RFC discussion period.
-   Gen2 used CalibDate, which I have always found a bit vague.
+   Gen2 used a "CalibDate", which I have always found a bit vague.
    Some hash of input IDs seems a bit better, but it would need to be computed by external code, because we need the output collection name before we start processing (and also because the user probably wants it in some file before they launch any jobs, so they can easily look up what hashes mean).
    Either should probably be combined with the timestamp suffixes that ``pipetask`` can automatically add to avoid clashes (especially differences to due e.g. configuration rather than inputs).